wildone/flatbamt/README.md

 2. Run `./themeBackup.sh` – this will create a tar.gz backup of your existing theme files and place it in /var/www/

-3. Run `./themeRestore.sh` – this will copy the new theme files into their appropriate directories.
-This is a **destructive action!** *You backed up your old files, right? ;)*
+3. Run `./themeRestore.sh` – this will copy the new theme files into their appropriate directories. **This will overwrite the default files!** *You backed up your old files, right? ;)*

 4. Type `sudo nano /etc/bamt/bamt.conf` and locate `miner_id`.
 Add a line underneath called `miner_name` and give your miner a human-readable name.
 For example, if your `miner-id` is `battlestar` you might want to use `Battlestar`.